 Gary D. Astrachan in Other/Wise - Journal of the International Forum for Psychoanalytic Education - 2014

-Francis Vyvyan Jago Arundell, chaplain of the English community of Smyrna, who visited Sagalassos in November 1833, did not see this statue.
+Francis Vyvyan Jago Arundell, chaplain to the English factory at Smyrna, who visited and described the ruins of Sagalassos in November 1833, did not see this statue.
 Had he seen it he would have regarded it as a clear indication of Roman debauchery, because it was so different from the canons of Classical Greek art.
 He would have found its nudity to be obscene especially considering that it was placed in the main square of the ancient town.
-Yet the drunken way Dionysus stares at you is very intriguing.
+Yet Dionysus' stare is very intriguing.

 Gibbon was not the first one to highlight the positive image of the Antonines.
 Emperor Septimius Severus, who had no family bonds with them, claimed in many celebratory inscriptions to descend from them (you may wish to see an inscription which eventually ended up in the Great Mosque of Kairouan).
 His elder son was named Marcus Aurelius Antoninus, but he was so disliked that he passed to history as Caracalla, after a short Gaul tunic he used to wear.
-Septimius Severus and Caracalla continued the "building policy" of the Antonines (e.g. monuments of Leptis Magna and Caracalla's Baths in Rome).
+They both continued the "building policy" of the Antonines to increase their popularity.

 Archaeological Museum of Burdur: (left to right) statues of Asclepius and Nemesis (from Sagalassos) and Hercules (from Cremna)

+Beams of light are activated by visitors approaching the exhibits.
 It is a spectacular way to enhance the impact of statues and reliefs.
 There are however some cons because the picky visitor who wants to walk around a statue to see its back, comes out from the area which activates the light-beams.
+Goethe however would have been happy with it: The custom of visiting the great Roman museums by torchlight seems to have still been fairly recent in the eighties of the last century, but I do not know when it first started.

 Archaeological Museum of Burdur: head of Jupiter (left) and of an unknown person (right) from Sagalassos